 So, how long until you think about refreshing your website?
-What?..
-You don’t plan on doing that anytime in the near future?
-That could be a bad idea and we have reasons why.
+What?
+You don’t plan on doing that anytime soon?
+That could be a bad idea, and we have the reasons why.

 Let’s go a little more in-depth as to why it is a good idea to refresh (i.e., redesign) your website.

 One simple question: would you meet with a client dressed like you belong in the 1970s?
 Certainly not!
 You would leave the impression that you’re stuck living in the past.

 So why would you invite people to browse a website with an outdated look, old cheesy stock graphics, and that isn’t mobile friendly?
 It’s going to make prospects take a step back and think ‘Are these guys still in business?’, ‘Are these guys not doing too well?’, ‘I wonder if their products/services are as out of date.’

 When your site was first developed, it’s possible it wasn’t designed with mobile users in mind.